phonelinkapp/phonelinkapp.github.io/README.md

 * Increased productivity: With Phone Link, you can access your phone’s apps and data from your computer, making it easier to get work done and be more productive.
 * Improved gaming experience: The app’s real-time mirroring feature makes it perfect for gamers, giving you a larger screen, mouse, and keyboard to play with.
-* Better mobile connectivity: Phone Link makes it easy to stay connected with friends and family.
+* Better mobile connectivity: **[phone Link App](https://phonelinkapp.github.io/)** makes it easy to stay connected with friends and family.
 Follow Martose for more!

 ## System Requirements for Phone Link App